Cheyenne Dictionary

 ma'kō'se na. youngest.child.male. sometimes thought to have sacred powers, as described in some Cheyenne legends; often believed to be smart, wise, since he can get the accumulated knowledge of his older siblings.
 Obviative ma'ko'séhneva; Feminine ma'ko'sá'e; Simplified Spelling makos, makus.
 See: má'kėsoestse.
 Category: people, ages, family.

 -mé'anéheve vai. bastard - be a; illegitimate child - be a. for either a male or female, in other words, any child born out of wedlock. É-mé'anéheve.
-He's a bastard.
+He is a bastard.
 Ques: recheck meaning??
 Variant: -mé'anóhkėheve.
 Category: family.

 mé'anéka'ėškóne na. illegitimate child, bastard.
 See: mé'áne; me'anóhka'e; émoose-.
 Category: family.